slo-kan/Team-Rocket/reports/week06.md

 # Meeting agenda

 *  Demonstrate the working of the app, get feedback and suggestions, and make any changes if necessary.

-*  Discuss about the blog and presentation for the first milestone
+*  Discuss about the blog and presentation for the second milestone.